Cuesta College, San Luis Obispo, CA

 Cf. Giambattista/Richardson/Richardson, Physics, 2/e, Problem 7.43

-In a scene from Mission: Impossible II (Paramount Pictures, 2000), Dougray Scott (mass 90 kg) and Tom Cruise (mass 80 kg) are shown jumping off motorcycles headed towards each other with different speeds until their bodies collide and stick in midair, completely stopping their horizontal motion.[*] Ignore friction, drag, and external forces, and treat this as a horizontal collision.
-If Dougray Scott's horizontal speed before the collision was 22 m/s (50 mph), then Tom Cruise's initial horizontal speed before the collision was:
+In a scene from Mission: Impossible II (Paramount Pictures, 2000), Dougray Scott (mass 90 kg) and Tom Cruise (mass 80 kg) are shown jumping off motorcycles headed towards each other with different speeds until their bodies collide and stick in midair, completely stopping their horizontal motion.[*] Ignore friction, drag, and external forces during this brief collision, and treat all velocities as horizontal.
+If Dougray Scott's horizontal speed just before the collision was 22 m/s (50 mph), then Tom Cruise's initial horizontal speed before the collision was:

 (A) 20 m/s.